Healthdirect Free Australian health advice you can count on.

 What are the complications of menopause?

-Menopause occurs alongside a range of lifestyle and metabolic changes in women.
-These include:
+Menopause occurs alongside a range of metabolic changes that can lead to complications, such as:

-• Heart disease — Menopause has a significant impact on a woman’s risk of getting heart disease.
+• Heart disease — menopause increases your risk of getting heart disease.

-• Osteoporosis — during menopause, your body starts to break down bone tissue more quickly than it replaces it.
+• Osteoporosis — after menopause, your body starts to break down bone more quickly than it replaces it.

 Resources and support